-GUIDELINE FOR POSITIONING THE PATIENT
+POSITIONING THE PATIENT

-he Guideline for Positioning the Patient has been approved by the AORN Guidelines Advisory Board.
+he Guideline for Positioning the Patient was approved by the AORN Guidelines Advisory Board and became effective May 1, 2017.
 It was presented as a proposed guideline for comments by members and others.
-The guideline is effective May 1, 2017.
 The recommendations in the guideline are intended to be achievable and represent what is believed to be an optimal level of practice.
 Policies and procedures will reflect variations in practice settings and/or clinical situations that determine the degree to which the guideline can be implemented.
 AORN recognizes the many diverse settings in which perioperative nurses practice; therefore, this guideline is adaptable to all areas where operative or other invasive procedures may be performed.